Skip to main content

 What to watch next

 Start with relative strength.
-If silver keeps outperforming gold, that would support the view that this is more than a temporary bounce.
+If silver keeps showing stronger relative performance than gold, that would support the view that this is more than a temporary bounce.

 Second, watch how silver-sensitive equities react.
 If PAAS, WPM, and SIL begin seeing stronger volume and better follow-through, that would suggest the market is broadening the trade beyond futures.